mjbhobe/dl-pytorch/Tutorial.md

 ```python
 hist = model.fit(X_train, y_train, epochs=100, batch_size=16)
 ```
-The `fit(...)` call takes many more parameters, which I will cover later.
+The `fit(...)` call takes many more parameters, which I will cover as we progress through this tutorial.
 At the minumum, you need to specify the X (data), y (labels) [both Numpy arrays], the number of epochs to loop through and the batch size to use.
-You should see output like the one shown below (I have abbreviated the output for brevity)
+You should see output like the one shown below (output has been truncated for brevity).

 ```
 Epoch (  1/100): (455/455) -> loss: 0.6900 - acc: 0.6296